qsb-dev/quantum-space-buddies/README.md

 }
 ```

-- useKcpTransport - Allows you to directly connect to IP addresses, rather than use the Epic relay.
 - dumpWorldObjects - Creates a file with information about the WorldObjects that were created.
 - instanceIdInLogs - Appends the game instance id to every log message sent.
 - hookDebugLogs - Print Unity logs and warnings.